ImperativeProgramming/Practices2019/20190918/README.md

 September 18th 2019

 Today's class is inspired in Professor Zoltán Porkoláb material also available [HERE](http://gsd.web.elte.hu/lectures/c-en/c-lecture-1/).
+We also will have lots of things coming from GeeksForGeeks tutorials, feel free to go further looking their content [HERE](https://www.geeksforgeeks.org/c-programming-language/)

 ## Can I install the IDE now?